 Today is a momentous day for me because exactly 6 months ago I left London on a flight bound for Vancouver to embark on the dream of a lifetime, moving to Canada.

 As I sit here writing this I can’t quite believe it has gone so fast nor can I believe that it hasn’t been longer, which I know are completely contradictory.
-In some respects it doesn’t feel like 6 months has passed because I’ve been so busy doing various bits and pieces that I’ve been in a bit of a time warp but in other ways it feels like I’ve always lived here or, at the very least, I’ve been here considerably longer than 6 months.
+In some respects it doesn’t feel like 6 months has passed because I’ve been so busy with life that I’ve been in a bit of a time warp but in other ways it feels like I’ve always lived here or, at the very least, I’ve been here considerably longer than 6 months.

 Have things gone to plan?

 In a word, no!
 However, that is not a bad thing.
 In the beginning there was a bit of a panic to find work and make sure I got some income coming in sooner rather than later because my survival here was going to boil down to being able to afford food and shelter, which is neigh-on impossible without a job.
 It did take me longer to get a job than I hoped primarily because I had to wait for references from the UK, which took forever to come through, especially with the time difference and loss of 2 business day a week.

 My first job in Canada was contract work to the main utility provider in British Columbia, BC Hydro.
 The company I was employed by as a contractor was enormous and extremely corporate.
 You were essentially a statistic rather than a person, which I really disliked.

 My current job is working for a leading clothing and accessory company, Helly Hansen.
 The job is only temporary for 4 months as the department I am in is closing at the end of June but already I feel much happier, I enjoy my job and I work with some great people who I am actually getting to know properly.